Jaumeavinyo/Jaumeavinyo.github.io/README.md

 ## Personal Projects

-I'm always working to further develop my c++ coding skills, but I also work on other mini projects such as this one:
+I'm always working to further develop my c++ coding skills, but I also work on other mini projects such as the following ones:
 ### 3D shader
 I wanted to explore a bit the shaders world and learn about mathmatics that make them possible.
 To do so, I created a shader in shadertoy.com that has the following features:
 - 3D rayIntersections to draw soheres and planes taking into account  intersections between them.